Secure. Open. Stackable.

 At Stackable, as a provider of data platforms that process large volumes of potentially sensitive data, we recognize the critical role we play in this chain.

-That’s why, especially at a time when regulations like the EU Cyber Resilience Act and the US Executive Order on Improving the Nation’s Cybersecurity are increasingly pushing companies to raise their security levels, we want to assure the Stackable community of our strong commitment to security.
+That’s why, especially at a time when regulations like the EU Cyber Resilience Act (CRA) and the US President’s Executive Order (EO) 14028 on Improving the Nation’s Cybersecurity are increasingly pushing companies to raise their security levels, we want to assure the Stackable community of our strong commitment to security.

 Our supply chain security initiatives